• Home

 Deepen into the inspiration!

 I knew I wanted to work with an Origami metaphorical representation from the first moment.
 However, the last click was made when I read over the book Poesia Alada, written by the Peruvian and Oklahoma City-based children's books author Mariana Llanos.
 Once again, this poetry book took me to a world of fantasy.
-That night, while I read and traveled between poems, my heart was pounding with emotion, but when I reached the last verse, Children Who Read, my tears soon came out.
+That night, while I read and moved between poems, my heart pounded with emotion, but when I reached the last verse, "Children Who Read," my tears soon came.
 It was a poem that sealed the idea, inspiring me to transform a simple paper airplane into an accelerated fantasy story that brought together everything I was looking for in a robust public art proposal.

 I don't have enough words to thank Mariana, who generously adapted this poem from Spanish to English so that I could use it to support my concept before the Selection Committee.
 NOTE: To read the entire poem, click here.
 Enjoy it!!!